shoutbomb/libsbapi/README.md

 # libsbapi

-API for integration of Shoutbomb with Symphony.
-If only the configuration varies, may be possible to handle with branch of libauthproxy.
+Custom API for integration of Shoutbomb with Symphony.

 NOTES